sfu-rcg/ampush/README.md

 ## Version

-0.31, 14-Sep-2017.
+0.32, 18-Sep-2017.
 Copyright (C) 2016-2017 Research Computing Group, Simon Fraser University.

 ## Why Active Directory and ampush?

-  - It's 2016.
+  - It's ${YEAR}.
 Get rid of NIS.
 Active Directory is inevitable in heterogeneous environments.
   - You probably already have the AD schema you need to serve automounts.
   - Use classic flat file automount tables instead of ADSI Edit's 13-click, 4-stage Wizard(tm).